ErayEroglu/gitfix/gitfix-python/README.md

 ### Deploy It Yourself

-To run the gitfix server, you can simply create a docker image using our Dockerfile.
+To run the GitFix server, you can simply create a docker image using our Dockerfile.
 During this process, docker copies the currently existing config file.

 Afterwards, you can use that image to deploy to any serverless providers which supports streaming with python applications.

-This part is tricky, as there are not many hosting platforms which supports streaming with Python including Lambda(due to bugs in Lambda adapter) and Vercel.
+This part is tricky, as there are not many hosting platforms that support streaming with Python, including Lambda (due to bugs in Lambda adapter) and Vercel.
 To host our app, we preferred **[Fly.io](https://fly.io)** as it provides this rare feature.

 To use fly, you should install fly cli, named flyctl.
 You can check [this](**[Fly.io](https://fly.io)**) tutorial for installation.

-To deploy gitfix, you can simply run the following commands:
+To deploy GitFix, you can simply run the following commands:

 ```bash
 fly auth login